Ozempic (semaglutide): the 2026 buyer's guide

 What the trials show

 Ozempic's registration trial was SUSTAIN-6 (NEJM, 2016).
-At 104 weeks at the maximum dose, mean weight loss was 6.5% (3.6 percentage points greater than placebo).
-47.0% of patients lost at least 5% of body weight; 13.0% lost at least 15%.
+At 104 weeks at the 1.0mg dose tested, mean weight loss was 5% (4.4 percentage points greater than placebo).
+SUSTAIN-6 is a cardiovascular-outcomes trial, not a weight-loss trial.
+It reports mean weight change at the 1.0mg dose as a secondary measure (about 4.9 kg lost versus 0.5 kg on placebo), but it does not report the share of patients losing 5% or 15% of body weight.
 Real-world results vary; trial patients are typically more adherent and more closely managed than typical telehealth patients.

 Dose schedule